SSurajJavalli/NextJs-GraphQL-blog-site/README.md

     🟢 In Graph-CMS side we can create post, categories, check the comment.

-    🟢 Each and Every content and feature can be controlled from Graph-CMS panel.
+    🟢 Each content and feature can be controlled from Graph-CMS panel.

     🟢 NextJs with GraphQL works like magic.